bowu1004/TBD_densityLoss/README.md

 Please run the main python file in each directory.
 More details regarding input arguments can be found within each main file.

 ## Results
-We visualize the center of gravity and largest/smallest density learning process below.
+I visualized the center of gravity and largest/smallest density learning process below.

 Softmax only.
-Left: training set.
+Left: training set. (by KaiyangZhou)
 <div align="center">
   <img src="train_DensityLoss_shown_densityMax_0602/softmax_train.gif" alt="train" width="30%">
 </div>